spacelover1/spacelover1.github.io/_posts/2021-04-05-everyday-feelings.md

 > I don't think they see my vision here! (kinda sure though) -Apr 19

 > I don't know what I am doing!
 But it's working. -Apr 20

+> If I could only stop planning 100 steps ahead into future for everything that I see. -Apr 26